robinsonraju/robinsonraju.github.io/_posts/books/2006-12-10-7-habits-highly-effective-people.md

 It is one of those books which the moment you finish reading, you will feel inspired, to do more, to yearn to lead a more fulfilling life.
 You will see the world in a new perspective with a feeling within you that things are more in your control than not.

+### PART 1 - Paradigms and principles
+* Inside-out

+> _"There is no real excellence in all this world which can be separated from right living.""
+> ~ David Starr Jordan_

+* The Seven Habits : an overview

+> _"We are what we repeatedly do.
+Excellence, then, is not an act, but a habit."
+> ~ Aristotle_

+### PART 2 - Private victory
-**Habit 1 - Be Proactive**
+**Habit 1 - Be Proactive** - Principles of personal vision

-This is the ability to control one's environment, rather than have it control you, as is so often the case.
-Self determination, choice, and the power to decide response to stimulus, conditions and circumstances
+> _"I know of no more encouraging fact than the unquestionable ability of man to elevate his life by conscious endeavor."
+> ~ Henry David Thoreau_

+Be proactive and have control over the outcomes rather than being reactive to everything around you.

-**Habit 2 - begin with the end in mind**
+**Habit 2 - Begin with the End in Mind**- Principles of personal leadership

-Covey calls this the habit of personal leadership - leading oneself that is, towards what you consider your aims.
-By developing the habit of concentrating on relevant activities you will build a platform to avoid distractions and become more productive and successful.
+> "What lies behind us and what lies before us are tiny matters compared to what lies within us."
+> ~ Oliver Wendell Holmes

+Always visualize the end before starting something and this habit will help you focus better towards the goal.

-**Habit 3 - put first things first**
+**Habit 3 - Put First Things First** - Principles of personal management

-Covey calls this the habit of personal management.
-This is about organising and implementing activities in line with the aims established in habit 2.
-Covey says that habit 2 is the first, or mental creation; habit 3 is the second, or physical creation.
-(See the section on time management.)
+> "Things which matter most must never be at the mercy of things which matter least."
+> ~ Goethe

+Once you begin with end in mind and start implementing things, prioritize so that you always put most important things first.

+### PART 3 - Public victory - Paradigms on interdependence
-**Habit 4 - think win-win**
+**Habit 4 - Think Win-Win** - Principles of interpersonal leadership

+> "There can be no friendship without confidence, and no confidence without integrity." ~ Samuel Johnson
+> "We have committed the Golden Rule to memory; let us now commit it to life."" ~ Edwin Markha

-Covey calls this the habit of interpersonal leadership, necessary because achievements are largely dependent on co-operative efforts with others.
-He says that win-win is based on the assumption that there is plenty for everyone, and that success follows a co-operative approach more naturally than the confrontation of win-or-lose.
+_Most things in life don't have to be a zero sum game.
+Win-Win is based on the assumption that there is plenty for everyone, and that success follows a co-operative approach more naturally than the confrontation of win-or-lose._

-**Habit 5 - seek first to understand and then to be understood** One of the great maxims of the modern age.
-This is Covey's habit of communication, and it's extremely powerful.
-Covey helps to explain this in his simple analogy 'diagnose before you prescribe'.
-Simple and effective, and essential for developing and maintaining positive relationships in all aspects of life.
-(See the associated sections on Empathy, Transactional Analysis, and the Johari Window.)
+**Habit 5 - Seek First to Understand and then to be Understood** - Principles of empathic communication

+> "The heart has its reasons which reason knows not of." ~ Pascal

-**Habit 6 - synergize**
+**Habit 6 - Synergize** - Principles of creative cooperation

-Covey says this is the habit of creative co-operation - the principle that the whole is greater than the sum of its parts, which implicitly lays down the challenge to see the good and potential in the other person's contribution.
+> "I take as my guide the hope of a saint <br>
+> in crucial things, unity -- <br>
+> in important things, diversity -- <br>
+> in all things, generosity"
+> ~ Inaugural Address of President George Bush

+_Synergy means that 1 + 1 may equal 8, 16, or even 1,600._

+### PART 4 - Renewal
-**Habit 7 - sharpen the saw**
+**Habit 7 - Sharpen the Saw** - Principles of balanced self-renewal

-This is the habit of self renewal, says Covey, and it necessarily surrounds all the other habits, enabling and encouraging them to happen and grow.
-Covey interprets the self into four parts: the spiritual, mental, physical and the social/emotional, which all need feeding and developing.
+> "Sometimes when I consider what tremendous consequences come from little things....
+I am tempted to think...there are no little things."
+> ~ Bruce Barton

+* Inside-out again

+> "The Lord works from the inside out.
+The world works from the outside in.
+The world would take people out of the slums.
+Christ takes the slums out of people, and then they take themselves out of the slums.
+The world would mold men by changing their environment.
+Christ changes men, who then change their environment.
+The world would  shape human behavior, but Christ can change human nature.
+> ~ Ezra Taft Benson